 With the exception of contracts with some distributors, our sales contracts do not contain specific product-return privileges.
 However, we permit our distributors and resellers to return products in certain instances.
 For example, we generally allow our distributors and resellers to return older versions of products which have been superceded by new product releases.
-We anticipate that product returns will continue to be impacted by product update cycles, new product releases such as AutoCAD 2006 and software quality.
+We anticipate that product returns will continue to be affected by product update cycles, new product releases and software quality.